datanucleus/docs-datanucleus/src/site/markdown/documentation/usage.md

 Open Source.
 Our license (Apache 2) is very flexible, much more than the license used for some other notable object/relational mapping software which use licenses like the LGPL.
 * __DataNucleus is independent and unstoppable__.
 The source code is open, and is not owned exclusively by some company.
-As such it cannot be bought by a large organisation such as Versant or Oracle and the product terminated (as has happened to customers of Kodo, JDO Genie over the last few years) - do you want that to happen to you?
-FYI EclipseLink is Oracle-driven, Hibernate is RedHat-driven and
+As such it cannot be bought by a large organisation such as Versant or Oracle and the product terminated (as has happened to customers of Kodo, JDO Genie over the last few years).
-OpenJPA is IBM-driven (__Stop Press : [IBM is stopping working on OpenJPA now](https://developer.ibm.com/wasdev/2014/05/28/eclipselink-jpa-provider-liberty-profile/)__).
+Do you want that to happen to you?
+FYI EclipseLink is Oracle-driven and Hibernate is RedHat-driven.
+For the record OpenJPA was IBM-driven but they stopped development of it in 2014, and it has not changed significantly since.
 * __DataNucleus is standards driven and standards compliant__ implementing all JDO and JPA specifications, providing all mandatory items and the majority of optional items as well as providing several value-added extensions.
 Standards compliance safeguards your applications future allowing you to swap between implementations.
 The likes of Kundera claim to be "standards compliant" yet don't implement